RaikoZA/NodeJS-Currency-Converter/README.md

 # NodeJS-Currency-Converter

 This is a currency to currency module created in NodeJS.
-It's purpose is to take one currency format and convert it to another currency and return the result.
+It's purpose is to take one currency format and convert it to another currency and returns the live result.

 ## Prerequisites